thatboypage/Breast-Cancer-Prediction-Using-Neural-Networks/README.md

 # Breast Cancer Prediction Using Neural Networks

 This project demonstrates how deep learning can be applied to healthcare problems, specifically for the classification of breast cancer tumors as **benign** or **malignant** using diagnostic features.
-A neural network model is built and trained to assist in early cancer detection — a task where accuracy can literally save lives.
+A neural network model is built and trained to assist in early cancer detection, a task where accuracy can literally save lives.

 ---